blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 From https://www.yesvedanta.com/tattva-bodha-discourses/discourse-27/:

+Sound can be heard.
 Air can be heard and felt.
 Fire can be heard, felt and seen.
 Water can be heard, felt, seen and tasted.
 Earth can be heard, smelt, seen, tasted and smelt.
 So as the elements get grosser, the easier they are to relate with, as they involve more of your senses.

 Thus, makes sense:
 > eteṣāṃ pañca-tattvānāṃ madhye ākāśasya sāttvikāṃśāt, śrotrendriyaṃ saṃbhūtam